derrikdennis/derrikdennis.github.io/readme.md

 ### Projects page

-I am currently in the process of adding a projects page.
-Here are the highlights of what I'm currently doing to this page:

- - Adding three new projects.
- - Turning the projects into Bootstrap card format
+I added my top three projects that I did while in class and added them to a card format.
+Each one has:

+ - A picture of the app or project
+ - The name of the project
+ - A link to the project
- - Adding pictures to each of the projects
+ - A general description of the project

+I also included a background color to separate it from the other areas.

 ### Experience page

-I am transforming the experience page to incorporate my experience from my resume.
+I used my experience from my resume for this page.

 ### Education page

-I am transforming the education page to incorporate my education from my resume.
+I incorporated my certificate from the UT Austin Data Analysis and Visualization Bootcamp and my years at Florida State

 ### Skills page

-I need to transform the skills page to reflect what are my current skills
+I transformed this page  to include two sections: my data analysis skills and my technical skills.

 ### Interests page

-I need to transform the interests page to reflect what are my current interests
+I transformed this page to reflect my interests.
+I also added a background image of my garden.

 ### Awards page